opensecuritycontroller/community/designs/containers/vnf-deployment/vnf-deployment.md

 * **DeploymentSpecPodNotificationListener:** This listener is responsible for receiving events corresponding to pods related to the given deployment spec.
 When `init` is invoked the Deployment Spec will be retrieved from the database and its name + id will be used as a label and set in the selector of the listener, then a PodApi will be created with a client obtained with the KubernetedClientProvider.getKubernetesClient and PodApi.watchPod will be invoked which will initialize a pod watcher.
 When `eventReceived` is called it will react to CREATE or DELETE events in the pod and it will trigger a sync of the deployment spec using the `conformService`.

 ### OSC Synchronization Tasks
-A new set of tasks and meta tasks is being added to allow OSC to syncronize deployments with Kubernetes and update the corresponding appliance instances, inspection ports and manager devices.
+A new set of tasks and meta tasks is being added to allow OSC to synchronize deployments with Kubernetes and update the corresponding appliance instances, inspection ports and manager devices.

 ![](./images/vnf-deployment-tasks.png)
 *Tasks and MetaTasks Needed for Syncing Kubernetes Deployment Specs*